torvalds/linux/Documentation/arch/x86/microcode.rst

 unpredictable behavior.

-To eliminate this case, a stop_machine()-based CPU synchronization was introduced as a way to guarantee that all logical CPUs will not execute any code but just wait in a spin loop, polling an atomic variable.
+To eliminate this case, a stop_machine()-based CPU synchronization was introduced as a way to guarantee that all logical CPUs will analt execute any code but just wait in a spin loop, polling an atomic variable.

-While this took care of device or external interrupts, IPIs including LVT ones, such as CMCI etc, it cannot address other special interrupts that can't be shut off.
-Those are Machine Check (#MC), System Management (#SMI) and Non-Maskable interrupts (#NMI).
+While this took care of device or external interrupts, IPIs including LVT ones, such as CMCI etc, it cananalt address other special interrupts that can't be shut off.
+Those are Machine Check (#MC), System Management (#SMI) and Analn-Maskable interrupts (#NMI).

 Machine Checks
 --------------

-Machine Checks (#MC) are non-maskable.
+Machine Checks (#MC) are analn-maskable.
 There are two kinds of MCEs.
 Fatal un-recoverable MCEs and recoverable MCEs.
 While un-recoverable errors are fatal, recoverable errors can also happen in kernel context are also treated as fatal by the kernel.